zjxxxxxxxxx/babel-plugin-clsx/README.md

 # babel-plugin-clsx

-Automatically adds [clsx](https://github.com/lukeed/clsx) for className, You can enjoy the joy of importing without importing.
+Automatically adds [clsx](https://github.com/lukeed/clsx) for `className`, You can enjoy the joy of importing without importing.

+> Before doing so, make sure that [clsx](https://github.com/lukeed/clsx) is installed or another available `className` handler exists for your project.

 ## Install